-Today, artisan crafted, decorative concrete or terrazzo countertops are growing in popularity, because each creation is not only unique, it’s also a masterpiece of design.
-The use of glass aggregate introduces a third dimension to the surface that plays off of light and color, creating a richness and depth worthy of its glorious shine.
+Artisan-crafted, decorative concrete or terrazzo countertops are growing in popularity because each creation is unique and a masterpiece of design.
+Glass aggregate introduces a third dimension to the surface that plays off of light and color, creating a richness and depth worthy of its glorious shine.

 Seeding Glass for Countertops

-In this article, we’ll explore one of the most effective applications for creating unique and colorful countertops: seeding.
-Glass chips are sprinkled, broadcast or spread onto the surface of the concrete countertop (this application can also be used on a floor, slab or other surface).
-Even though it can be tricky to spread the glass uniformly onto the surface, artisans can use this technique to create customized, personalized or one-of-a-kind glass designs using less glass relative to other types of applications.
-Seeding can be accomplished in seven steps:
+Even though it can be tricky to spread the glass uniformly onto the surface, artisans can use this technique to create customized, personalized, or one-of-a-kind glass designs using less glass than other types of applications.

-- Prepare and place your concrete as you normally do.
+- Prepare and place your concrete as you usually do.

 - Bull float the concrete to smooth out the surface, but don’t rough trowel or finish trowel your project.